Use an Architecture

 Business Case is re-examined to see if estimates of expected return and cost are

-still accurate, and whether the project should be continued The Iteration
+still accurate, and whether the project should be continued

 Assessment captures the results of an iteration, the degree to which the